Blendtec/fedtest/README.md

 ### 1. Fork this Repository

 A working knowledge of Git is required for working at Blendtec.
 If you are not familiar with Git you can teach yourself easily.
-Refer to the (online Git book)[http://git-scm.com/book].
+Refer to the [online Git book](http://git-scm.com/book).

 ### 2. Complete the User Stories (below)

 At Blendtec we strive to work in a more agile environment.
-If you are unfamiliar with Agile or Scrum refer to Wikipedia: (Agile software development)[https://en.wikipedia.org/wiki/Agile_software_development] and (Scrum)[https://en.wikipedia.org/wiki/Scrum_(software_development)]; and Google.
+If you are unfamiliar with Agile or Scrum refer to Wikipedia: [Agile software development](https://en.wikipedia.org/wiki/Agile_software_development) and [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)); and Google.

 In short, a User story is a specific, plain English description of a user's needs from the user's perspective.